 Tank mates

-Blue acaras are generally peaceful but can become territorial during breeding or if they feel threatened.
-They are suitable for community aquariums with other peaceful fish of similar size and temperament.
-Avoid keeping them with aggressive or overly territorial species, as this can lead to stress or aggression.
+Blue acaras are generally peaceful fish but can become territorial, especially during breeding or if they feel threatened.
+They are well-suited for community aquariums with other peaceful fish of similar size and temperament.
+It is best to avoid keeping them with aggressive or overly territorial species, as this can lead to stress and aggression.

 Best tank mates are: firemouth cichlid, angelfish, convict cichlid, Jack Dempsey cichlid, jaguar cichlid and different catfishes: leopard pleco, plecostomus, bristlenose pleco.